A theory of desirable things: Where to go from here

 \subsubsection{Multivariate models}

 A final feature of desirable gambles that I would like to point out, is their use in a multivariate context: marginalisation, conditioning and independence, for example, are concepts that have been succesfully applied, not only to sets of desirable gambles~\cite{couso2011:desirable,cooman:2012:indnatexdesirs}, but also to sets of desirable sets of gambles~\cite{VANCAMP2023390}.
 This has for example made it possible to apply sets of desirable gambles in the context of credal networks~\cite{DEBOCK2015178}---imprecise generalisations of Bayesian networks.
-Extending these ideas from gambles to arbitrary things seems impossible, but applying them to gambles with a closure operator other than the standard $\posi$ operator, seems perfectly possible.
-In fact, for sets of desirable gambles with more general closure operators, marginalisation and conditioning have already been explored by~\cite{miranda2022:nonlinear:desirability}.
-The concept of independence remains to be extended to the setting with general closure operators though, as does the related notion of independent natural extension.
+Staying with the case of gambles, similar ideas can be developed for closure operators other than the standard $\posi$ operator as well.
+In fact, for marginalisation and conditioning, this has already been explored~\cite{miranda2022:nonlinear:desirability}.
+The concept of independence remains to be extended to the setting of gambles with general closure operators though, as does the related notion of independent natural extension.
 The same is true for sets of desirable sets of gambles with general closure operators, for which even marginalisation and conditioning have yet to be studied.

+Extending these ideas from gambles to arbitrary things seems impossible, but if the things in question have sufficient structure, this does seem feasible.
+For example, as one of the reviewers of an earlier conference version kindly suggested, we could consider uncertain things: mappings from a state space to a set of things; gambles and horse lotteries, for example, are specific instances of such uncertain things.
+These uncertain things are just special types of things, so the framework here presented can be applied, but they also provide sufficient structure to allow for a multivariate treatment.